+The Pawtucket School Department is offering nineteen Rhode Island Department of Education Career and Technical Education (CTE) programs.
 The Career and Technical Education programs in Pawtucket are designed to provide students with the academic and applied skills they need to be successful in the workforce as well as postsecondary education.
 In an effort to meet the needs and interests of our diverse student body, our high schools offer a variety of CTE programs that are designed to prepare students for a specific field or area of focus.
+The programs at the Jacqueline M. Walsh School for the Performing and Visual Arts are four year programs and students must audition and be accepted into one of the following: